Gil Hodges: Early years

-Hodges was born in Princeton, Indiana, the son of coal miner Charles and his wife Irene (nee Horstmeyer).
+Hodges was born Gilbert Raymond Hodge on April 4, 1924, in Princeton, Indiana, the son of Charles P. Hodge, a coal miner, and his wife Irene (née Horstmeyer).
 He had an older brother, Robert, and a younger sister, Marjorie.
+At some point, prior to 1930, the family name was changed from 'Hodge' to 'Hodges'.

-The family moved to nearby Petersburg when Hodges was seven.
+When Hodges was seven, the family moved to nearby Petersburg.
 He was a star four-sport athlete at Petersburg High School, earning a combined seven varsity letters in football, baseball, basketball and track.
 Hodges declined a 1941 contract offer from the Detroit Tigers, instead attending Saint Joseph's College with the hope of eventually becoming a collegiate coach.
-Hodges spent two years (1941–1942 and 1942–1943) at St Joseph's, competing in baseball, basketball and briefly in football.

-He was signed by his agent, Gabriel Levi, of the Brooklyn Dodgers in 1943, and appeared in one game for the team as a third baseman that year.
+Hodges spent two years at St Joseph's, competing in baseball and basketball.
+He dropped out after his sophomore year, accepting a contract from Stanley Feezle, a sporting goods storeowner and part-time scout, to sign with the Brooklyn Dodgers.
+He was first assigned to a Class D minor-league team, but did not appear in a game for them.

+Aged 19, Hodges was called up by the Dodgers and made his debut on October 3, 1943, against the Cincinnati Reds, the last game of the 1943 season.
+Playing third base, he went 0-for-2 with two strikeouts and made two errors.
+A few days later, he entered the United States Marine Corps to serve in World War II.

+Military service

 Hodges entered the United States Marine Corps during World War II after having participated in its Reserve Officers' Training Corps program at Saint Joseph's.
 He served in combat as an anti-aircraft gunner in the 16th Anti-Aircraft Artillery Battalion, participating in the battles of Tinian and Okinawa, and received a Bronze Star Medal with Combat "V" for heroism under fire.

 Following the war, Hodges also spent time completing course work at Oakland City University, near his hometown, playing basketball for the Mighty Oaks, joining the 1947–48 team after four games (1–3 record); they finished at 9–10.
 One of his teammates, Bob Lochmueller, would go on to star at the University of Louisville and play in the NBA.

-Brooklyn/Los Angeles Dodgers

-Hodges was discharged from the Marine Corps in 1946, and returned to the Dodgers organization as a catcher with the Newport News Dodgers of the Piedmont League, batting .278 in 129 games as they won the league championship; his teammates included first baseman and future film and television star Chuck Connors.
+After being discharged from the Marine Corps in 1946, Hodges returned to the Dodgers organization as a catcher with the Newport News Dodgers of the Piedmont League, batting .278 in 129 games as they won the league championship; his teammates included first baseman and future film and television star Chuck Connors.